-The Divine Mercy Catholic School Guidance Program is a developmental program consistent with expected stages of learning, and is based on the needs of every student.
-It is proactive, preventive and comprehensive in nature encompassing all grade levels and systematically addresses the academic, personal, social and spiritual needs of students.
+The Divine Mercy Catholic Academy counseling program is developmental in nature, consistent with expected stages of learning, and based on the needs of every student.
+It is proactive, preventive, and comprehensive in nature, encompassing all grade levels; additionally, it systematically addresses the academic, personal, social, and spiritual needs of students.

-Guidance at Divine Mercy Catholic School is a cooperative effort involving counselor, administration, teachers, families and parish community, which promotes a caring, nurturing atmosphere for students to meet with daily challenges and make positive life choices.
+The school counseling mission of Divine Mercy Catholic Academy is to facilitate a Christ-centered environment which maximizes student potential and academic achievement.
+School counseling at Divine Mercy Catholic Academy is a cooperative effort involving counselor, administration, teachers, families, and parish community that promotes a caring, nurturing atmosphere in which students can meet daily challenges and make positive life choices.

-Individual profiles are done on students so as to help them discover their preferred learning style, multiple intelligences and brain dominance empowering them to recognize their strengths and overcome weaknesses.
+Individual learning profiles are compiled for middle school students to help them discover their preferred learning style, multiple intelligences, and brain dominance, empowering them to recognize their strengths and overcome challenges.

-The Interactive Metronome© is a computer based training device shown to improve attention, timing, concentration and coordination in children with a wide range of academic, cognitive, behavioral and physical difficulties including AD/HD.
+The Interactive Metronome© is a computer-based training device proven to enhance attention, timing, concentration, and coordination in children with a wide range of academic, cognitive, behavioral, and physical difficulties including AD/HD.

-Play Attention© is an integrated learning system built on NASA technology which allows students to view their attentive state in real time.
-Over time students can train their brain to gain focus, improve concentration, and pay attention.
+Play Attention© is an integrated learning system rooted in NASA technology which allows students to view their attentive state in real time.
+Over time students can train their brains to gain focus, improve concentration, and pay attention.

-Exercises are developed for students and are incorporated into classrooms thereby strengthening neural pathways located throughout the brain.
+These are exercises developed for students which are incorporated into classrooms that strengthen neural pathways located throughout the brain.

 Level Team Meetings